bzpassersby/Damn-Vulnerable-Defi-V3-Solutions/README.md

 Similar to the rewarder challenge, `ERC20 Snapshot` is used for the token and not properly implemented.

-(1) It allows anyone to take a snapshot, which depending on how snapshot id is accessed to enforce restrictions later on may be an issue.
+(1) It allows anyone to take a snapshot, which depending on how snapshot id is accessed to enforce restrictions later is a red flag.

 (2) No additional book keeping of snapshot id is enforced in governance contract.
 When approving an action, the governance contract would take the last snapshot to check balances and determine eligibility.